-We are delighted to announce the publication of Feasta’s new book, Sharing for Survival, a 200-page collection of essays by nine Feasta Climate Group members.
+Welcome to the online edition of Feasta’s book, Sharing for Survival, a 200-page collection of essays by nine Feasta Climate Group members.
 The book’s editor, ecological economist Brian Davey, is a long-time Feasta member and co-ordinator of the Cap and Share campaign for cutting carbon emissions.

 Other authors include Nick Bardsley, James Bruges, John Jopling, Justin Kenrick, Laurence Matthews and Caroline Whyte.
 The book concludes with the final piece of work by our much-loved late colleague, Richard Douthwaite, with help from David Knight: an essay entitled “Time for some optimism about the climate crisis”.